 - Confirm exact ban expiry date — via Subject Access Request to UKVI before reapplying

-- Declare the previous ban honestly — non-disclosure is itself deception triggering a fresh 10-year ban
+- Declare the previous ban honestly — non-disclosure is itself deception triggering a fresh 10-year ban under SUI 9.1

 - Verify all supporting documents — educational certificates, employment letters, bank statements, financial evidence

-- Strengthen evidence of ties to home country — property, family, employment, business — particularly for visit visa reapplications
+- Strengthen evidence of ties to your home country — property, family, employment, business — particularly for visit visa reapplications

 - Address each refusal reason in the original ban — explain what changed and provide new evidence

-- Consider Appendix FM exemption analysis — for spouse / partner / family applicants where Article 8 ECHR engages
+- Consider Appendix FM analysis — for spouse / partner / family applicants where Article 8 ECHR engages

 - Allow longer processing time — deception-history applications face extended verification